chshaodong/cloudbuster/README.md

 So far, only module import and viewing a module list in a browser is working.

 Checkout to a virtualenv
-pip install -r requirements.pip
+`pip install -r requirements.pip'

+Run tests:
+`./manage.py test'

+Setup for development
-./manage.py syncdb --noinput
+`./manage.py syncdb --noinput'
-./manage.py load_ansible_modules
-./manage.py build_module_categories
-./manage.py runserver
+`./manage.py load_ansible_modules'
+`./manage.py build_module_categories'
+`./manage.py runserver'

 Point your browser to http://localhost:8000/ansible/modules/